 Justin Herbert hits Mike Williams for game-winner

 The Los Angeles Chargers pulled off a huge victory over the Kansas City Chiefs at Arrowhead thanks to a late touchdown.
-After Patrick Mahomes threw his second interception of the game (we'll get to his first one in a bit), Justin Herbert connected with Mike Williams for a game-winning four-yard touchdown in the final minute.
+In the final minute, Justin Herbert passed to Mike Williams for a game-winning four-yard touchdown.

 The game-winner capped another big day for Williams, who tallied seven catches for 122 yards and two scores.